arencrg/voluntinder_rrr/README.md

 - Opportunities
 - Details of A Specific Opportunity

-The application is designed with an option of a static bar to be shown throughout the three frames.
+The application is designed with an option of a static bar to be shown throughout the four frames.

 ##### Landing Page
 This contains the Sign-up Form for people who desires to have their profile match with a specific project.